microsoft/fluentui/packages/react-portal/Spec.md

 </PortalContextProvider>;
 ```

-`Portal` should have a fallback of document.body if `PortalProvider` is not used.
-This fallback should still be able to access theme and fluent context if available
+`Portal` should have a fallback of `document.body` if `PortalProvider` is not used.
+This fallback should still be able to access theme and fluent context if available.

 ```
 <App> // using FluentProvider of ThemeProvider but not PortalProvider